Trevellp/Trevellp.github.io/essays/designPatterns.md

 3. **Behavioral Patterns**: Concerned with object interaction and responsibility delegation.
 Examples include the **Observer** and **Strategy** patterns.

  ---
- # AI Use
+ ## AI Use:
   I used AI to help me rewrite my technical essay to grammatically fix my work.